New Ways Ministry: Nugent's death

 Nugent retired in June 2013, and died of lung cancer at the age of 76 on January 1, 2014 in Milwaukee, Wisconsin, location of the US Province of Salvatorians.
 Some of Nugent's papers are in the Special Collections of Marquette University.

 Pope Francis

-In 2015, a group of 50 LGBT activists and pilgrims were given first row seating at a wednesday papal audience in St. Peter’s Square, Rome.
+In 2015, Sr. Gramick was one of 50 New Ways LGBT members who were given front row seating at a Wednesday papal audience in St. Peter’s Square, Rome.

-In 2021, Pope Francis addressed two letters to New Ways Ministry, in which he commended the organization for its outreach to the LGBTQ community and referred to one of its co-founders, Loretto Sr. Jeannine Gramick, as "a valiant woman" who had suffered much for her ministry.
+In 2021, Pope Francis addressed two letters to New Ways Ministry, in which he commended the organization for its outreach to the LGBTQ community and referred to Sr. Jeannine Gramick as "a valiant woman" who had suffered much for her ministry.
 He also said he is aware that New Ways Ministry's "history has not been an easy one," but that loving one's neighbor is still the second commandment, tied "necessarily" to the first commandment to love God, while thanking them for "their neighborly work".

+In October of 2023, Pope Francis received Sr. Gramick and three other staff from New Ways Ministry in the Vatican.
+The meeting was held in Pope's residence; Sr. Gramick stated the meeting was emotional, thanking Pope Francis for his allowance for blessing of same-sex couples, and opposition to LGBTQ+ criminalization laws.